 The original EPA ozone precursor revisions to the air monitoring regulations (40 CFR Part 58) required by Title 1, Section 182 of the 1990 Clean Air Act Amendments (CAAA) were promulgated on February 12, 1993.
-The CAAA requires that the States incorporate enhanced monitoring for ozone, speciated volatile organic compounds (VOC's), oxides of nitrogen (NO_x), carbonyls, and surface as well as upper air meteorological parameters (MET) into their State Implementation Plan (SIP).
+The CAAA requires that the States incorporate enhanced monitoring for ozone, speciated volatile organic compounds (VOC's), oxides of nitrogen (NOx), carbonyls, and surface as well as upper air meteorological parameters (MET) into their State Implementation Plan (SIP).
 The Part 58 regulations refer to these enhanced monitoring stations as photochemical assessment monitoring stations (PAMS).
 The PAMS monitoring rules were revised along with the new 2015 ozone NAAQS in 2015.
 The final rule streamlines and modernizes the PAMS network to use monitoring resources most efficiently.
-States are required to comply with revised regulations by the 2019 ozone monitoring season.
-Because of difficulties encountered in procuring the necessary equipment by the 2019 deadline, EPA has proposed to delay implementation until the 2021 monitoring season.
+States were required to comply with revised PAMS monitoring by June 1, 2021.
 There are no ambient standards for any of the VOC's.

-Section 112 of the CAA currently identifies 187 hazardous air pollutants (HAPS), also referred to as air toxics, and requires EPA to regulate facilities that emit one or more of these air toxics.
+Section 112 of the CAA currently identifies 188 hazardous air pollutants (HAPS), also referred to as air toxics, and requires EPA to regulate facilities that emit one or more of these air toxics.
 EPA Region III has developed a Cooperative Air Toxics Monitoring Program, and MDE operates several air toxics sites as part of the program.
 MDE also provides analytical support for other sampling sites in EPA Region III.

 As part of the CAA, states are required to submit an annual network plan to the U.S. EPA for review and approval.
 Since 2007, EPA has required State and Local Air Pollution Control Agencies to make this plan available for public inspection at least thirty days prior to formal submission to EPA.
-This document was be available for 30-day public comment on the MDE website from April 8 through May 9, 2019.
-No public comments were submitted.
+Please see Appendix C for screen shots showing when the Plan was posted for comment.
+(NO, x number of) comments were received.